 Love this post?
 Subscribe below for more!

-Be sure to stay tuned for next week—where we will discuss how important the kick is in Butterfly, along with timing issues, and the entire fly sequence!
+[CLICK HERE] for Part II—where we will discuss how important the kick is in Butterfly, along with timing issues, and the entire fly sequence!

 Until Next Time,